Key Points

 Popular ACME Clients

-In the relatively short time since the creation of the ACME protocol, several widely available clients have emerged that implement the protocol.
+In the relatively short time since the creation of the ACME protocol, several widely available clients have emerged to implement the protocol.
 As a result, you can easily plug certificate automation into various platforms and web servers.

-- For Linux and Unix-like systems, Certbot is a popular option.
+- For Linux and Unix-like systems , Certbot is a popular option.
 It supports Apache, NGINX, and many other stacks.

-- For Windows and IIS environments, win-acme and Certify The Web provide well-rounded ACME functionality and integrate into the Windows certificate store.
+- For Windows and IIS environments , win-acme and Certify The Web provide well-rounded ACME functionality and integrate into the Windows certificate store.

-- In containerized and cloud-native environments, you can use lightweight clients such as acme.sh and Lego to manage certificates at scale.
+- In containerized and cloud-native environments , you can use lightweight clients such as acme.sh and Lego to manage certificates at scale.
 You’ll also find built-in ACME support in reverse proxies such as Caddy and Traefik.

 If you’re designing an ACME deployment, look for a client that works well with your operating system and operational model.
 For some organizations, that means a minimalist client that simply obtains certificates, while other teams want a client that can automatically edit web server configurations.
-Keep in mind that because the ACME protocol is standardized in RFC 8555, you should be able to switch to another compatible client later as your needs change.

 How To Set Up an ACME Client